Skip to content

 Recently Enacted Harmful Republican Mega Bill, H.R.
 1, Will Impede Californians’ Access to Behavioral Health Care

 Medi-Cal is the backbone of public mental health and substance use services in California.
-Federal matching funds — drawn down through Medi-Cal reimbursements — form the core of financing for behavioral health care, which counties administer and deliver throughout the state.
+Federal matching funds — drawn down through Medi-Cal reimbursements — form the core of financing for behavioral health care across a range of needs.

 In July 2025, Republicans in Congress and the Trump Administration enacted H.R.
 1, a sweeping law that delivers the deepest health care cuts in U.S. history.
 The bill slashes roughly $1 trillion from Medicaid over the next decade.
 For California, the consequences are especially severe.
 As many as 3.4 million Californians could lose Medi-Cal coverage and the state could lose up to $30 billion in federal Medicaid funding each year.